● Aims and Scope (Print Edition ISSN: 1225-6153/ Web Edition ISSN: 2287-8955)

 The exemplary form of listed references is as follows:

 References, including those pending publications in well-known journals or pertaining to private communications, not readily available to referees and readers will not be acceptable if the understanding of any part of the submitted paper is dependent upon them.
-In the text the reference should be numbered in bracket in ascending order, e.g. 1),2), etc. Single or two authors can be referred in the text; three or more authors should be shortened to the last name of the first author, like Smith et al.
+In the text the reference should be numbered in bracket in ascending order, e.g. 1),2), etc.

 ● Publication type